pingcap/docs/tidb-configuration-file.md

 - Default value: `64`
 - Currently, the valid value range is `[64, 512]`.

-### `enable-telemetry` <span class="version-mark">New in v4.0.2</span>(deprecated)
+### `enable-telemetry` <span class="version-mark">New in v4.0.2, Deprecated in v8.1.0</span>

+> **Warning:**
+>
+> Starting from v8.1.0, the telemetry feature in TiDB is removed, and this configuration item is no longer functional.
+It is retained solely for compatibility with earlier versions.

-- Enables or disables the telemetry collection in TiDB.
+- Before v8.1.0, this configuration item controls whether to enable telemetry collection in a TiDB instance
 - Default value: `false`
-- Starting from v8.1, telemetry has been removed from TiDB Server, and this variable is no longer functional.
-It is retained solely for compatibility purposes.

 ### `deprecate-integer-display-length`